MattiaSarti/rethinking-position-encoding-in-transformers/README.md

 fairseq-generate <your_dataset_directory> --path <your_averaged_checkpoint_path> --gen-subset test --beam 4 --batch-size 128 --remove-bpe --lenpen 0.6 > <your_output_text_file_path>
 ```

-Assuming your local has a single GeForce GTX 1060 NVIDIA GPU whose software dependencies for interfacing with by PyTorch are already installed:
+Assuming your local has a single GeForce GTX 1060 NVIDIA GPU whose software dependencies for interfacing with PyTorch are already installed:
 1. first, install Fairseq 0.10.0 via pip;
 2. next, download and preprocess the dataset as above;
 3. then, train and evaluate the original Transformer as implemented by fairseq by running the above-mentioned commands;